RenTrieu/CryoEMCovariance/README.md

     lower covariance values are not lost
 - Set up a system where the user can queue up residue pairs for which to compute the covariance submatrices
+  - Check out these items in the Bokeh documentation:
+    - MenuItemClick
+    - Press/PressUp
+    - MouseEnter/MouseLeave
+  - Goals:
+    - Create a "queue" button that initiates a new mode where you can click each bin without immediately calling the usual clickCallback event to generate a covariance submatrix.
+Instead, it will take the coordinates and map it to the given residue (pair) range/binning, then add the residue (pair) to a list.
+Will remain in this mode until the "queue" button is clicked again.
 - Design and implement the pipeline for zooming into and displaying areas around/residue pairs of interest
+  - Check out these items in the Bokeh documentation:
+      - Selection Geometry
+      - LODEnd/LODStart
+      - Maybe use Pan/PanStart/PanEnd to move around after zooming
 - Read Chimera documentation to try to map matrix/plot information into the protein structure